orsonteodoro/gcf2/README.md

 21. Run `./gen_pkg_lists.sh`
 22. `emerge -ve @world`

-Step 2-4 again is to minimize temporarly blocks and rollbacks, and to insure that all installed packages are capable of being installed to weed out bad poor quality ebuilds.
+Step 3 again is to minimize temporarly blocks and rollbacks, and to insure that all installed packages are capable of being installed to weed out bad poor quality ebuilds.
 The unmergable poor quality ebuilds should be removed from the world list or replaced with a working version or one from a different overlay.
 This is to prevent emerge from dropping a set of packages that should be re-emerge with new LTO/CFI flags.

-In step 4 in preparation for step 13, one may decide to use the test USE flag and test FEATURES in order possibly to increase the coverage of testing for CFI violations.
+In step 3 in preparation for step 13, one may decide to use the test USE flag and test FEATURES in order possibly to increase the coverage of testing for CFI violations.
 It is not recommended because of possibly ebuild quality issues that may slow down or block an atomically updated @world.
 The test is enabled early so the dependencies are pulled and the test USE flag disabled for problematic packages.

-In steps 4-10, the package.env may be needed to be slightly modified so that packages that use clang explicitly need to temporarly use gcc.
-Once the clang compiler is installed, you may undo the changes.

-Step 6 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build process.
+Step 7 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build process.
 If breakage is encountered, you can restore parts from this /bak image.
 You may also use an unpacked stage 3 tarball or a copied image of / instead of emerging @system again.
 CFI will tell you the library or program that caused the CFI violation, all you need to do is replace that exe or lib from /bak.
-6a and 6c have an advantage of  less likely having SOVERSION (or library version) compatibility issues.
-6b can be used if using mostly stable versions and not keyworded ones.
+7a and 7c have an advantage of  less likely having SOVERSION (or library version) compatibility issues.
+7b can be used if using mostly stable versions and not keyworded ones.
 Also, you should have the rescue CD in case of failure with broken system apps (like bash).

-Step 11 can be skipped if Clang/LLVM is installed in step 4.

 It is recommended in steps 13-17 that you test your software every 10-100 emerged packages to find runtime CFI violations instead of waiting too long.
 Long waits